“The Glandular System”

 —Formation— Every gland is formed by an ingrowth from an epithelial surface.
 This ingrowth may from the beginning possess be a tubular structure, but in other instances glands may start as a solid column of cells which subsequently becomes tabulated.

 As growth proceeds, the column of cells may divide or give off offshoots, in which case a compound gland is formed.
-In many glands the number of branches is limited, in others (salivary, pancreas) a very large structure is finally formed by repeated growth another, but in one instance, the , this does occur when a reticulated compound gland is produced.
+In many glands the number of branches is limited, in others (salivary, pancreas) a very large structure is finally formed by repeated growth another, but in one instance, the liver, this does occur when a reticulated compound gland is produced.
 In compound glands the more typical or secretory epithelium is found forming the terminal portion of each branch, and the uniting portions form ducts and are lined with a less modified type of epithelial cell.

 Glands are classified according to their shape.